 Next press tab > Rig Pose and place down the node.
-Move it over the line connecting skeletonmirror and the third input on bonedeform to add it into the chain.
+Move it over the third line connecting jointcapturebiharmonic and the third input on bonedeform to add it into the chain.
+This is where animation goes on the rig and the rigpose will be used to rotate joints and can also be used to set keyframes.